President Millard Fillmore Library Bylaws

 C. RIGHT OF REFUSAL

-Fillmore City reserves the right to refuse use of any library facilities based on past history and/or legal grounds.
+Fillmore City reserves the right to refuse the use of any library facilities based on past history and/or legal grounds.

 ARTICLE V. PATRON BEHAVIOR